By Grace Suh

 If you visited these three gardens back in April, May, or June, you’ll be amazed at their transformations.
 And if you missed them the first time, here’s a chance to see three incredible gardens at the height of keystone glory.

 This month will run a little differently.
-As always, visit the three gardens in any order in the time window.
+As always, visit the three gardens in any order between 9:00-11:00.
 HOWEVER, if you would like, you are invited to congregate in the ROELAND PARK REFUGE from 11:00 a.m. to 12:00 noon.
 This is a chance to mingle, meet and thank volunteers and hosts, and close the season together.
 Feel free to bring your coffee or sandwich or simply hang out.

 .